Dr Matthew Davey

 Contact details:

-I have carried out research and supervision on a wide range of algal topics from the ecology of snow algae in Antarctica, remote sensing polar algae blooms, using algae for bioenergy, bioremediation, pigments and food production on earth across all continents to exploiting algae to help astronauts on long term space missions.
+I carry out research and supervision on a wide range of algal topics from the ecology of snow algae in Antarctica, remote sensing polar algae blooms, using algae for bioenergy, bioremediation, pigments and food production on earth across all continents to exploiting algae to help astronauts on long term space missions.
 I also lead the EU EIT-Food international algae biotechnology training courses across Europe.

 SAGA: The past, present and future of snow algae in Antarctica: a threatened terrestrial ecosystem?
+(PI).
+Partners at University of Edinburgh, University of Cambridge and British Antarctic Survey.

 Funder: NERC Standard Grant Start & end date: 2021-2024